-Good grants management requires grantees to use their federal funds in the best interests of their Federal grant.
+Good grants management requires grantees to use their federal funds in the best interests of their Federal grants and not have a conflict of interest.
 But when the people put their personal best interests before the best interests of the Federal program the result can shatter trust-both with the funding agency and within the organization.
-And trust once broken is expensive and […]
+And […]

 The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.
 So if you are wondering how to create the “dreaded” written procurement procedures manual from scratch, don’t worry.
 I have created a roadmap for success on this federal grant requirement.
 Written Procurement Procedures […]

 When you work with federal grants, it’s just a matter of time before someone says “We need the prior approval of the funder” to do this or that.
 But this vague term “prior approval” may leave you wondering two important questions when you manage grants: When does 2 CFR Part 200 aka the Uniform Guidance […]

 When it comes to financial management with federal grants, it seems like you have to become a Uniform Guidance “Master” to figure out what the requirements are.
 Even if you consider yourself a problem-solver, 2 CFR Part 200 is “peppered’ with an overwhelming list of documentation requirements centered around, payment management, property management, record retention […]